skypjack/entt/docs/md/meta.md

   All meta iterators are input iterators and don't offer an indirection operator on purpose.

-* The `insert` member function can be used to add elements to the container.
+* The `insert` member function is used to add elements to the container.
 It accepts a meta iterator and the element to insert:

   ```cpp